lucydot/lucydot.github.io/content/Roadmap.md

 <big><b>
 Computing (local)</b></big>

 - Operating System: I find that using a unix-based system is easiest for code development, and that there are less "why doesn't this work?" moments with a Mac.
-(Although I haven't used a linux OS for almost 10 years; [ubuntu](https://ubuntu.com/)<sup>* </sup> has most likely improved a lot in that time)
-- Hardware: For post-processing, writing code and other computationally lightweight tasks I use a MacBook Air with an external monitor, keyboard and [curiously shaped ergonomic mouse](https://www.rsi-shop.co.uk/products/penguin-ambidextrous-vertical-mouse-medium-wired-usb.asp).
-I have an iMac in the office which can also do some lightweight DFT.
+- Hardware: For post-processing, writing code and other computationally lightweight tasks I use a MacBook Air and iMac.
 - Back-ups and syncing: For backing up my workstation I use an external drive with Time Machine, for syncing between my laptop and workstation I use a combination of [Dropbox](http://dropbox.com)<sup>£ </sup> and [Github](http://github.com).

 <big><b>